 • The Occupant Restraint Control (ORC) Module determines if a frontal, side, or rollover collision is severe enough to require the front and/or side airbags to inflate.
 The front airbag inflators are designed to provide different rates of airbag inflation from direction provided by the ORC.
-The ORC may also modify the rate of inflation based on the occupant size provided by the Occupant Classification Module.
 The ORC will detect roll overs, not rear impacts.